4400 Service Animals and Emotional Support Animals

 This policy covers all Yale University buildings and facilities that students and employees are generally permitted to enter.

-In compliance with the Americans with Disabilities Act and other applicable state and federal law, Yale University generally allows students with disabilities to bring Service Animals to campus to perform work or tasks related to a disability.
+In compliance with the Americans with Disabilities Act (“ADA”) and other applicable state and federal laws, Yale University generally allows students with disabilities to bring Service Animals to campus to perform work or tasks related to a disability.
 Yale employees who require the assistance of a Service Animal to perform their work for the University due to a disability are also generally permitted to bring Service Animals to campus.
+Students and employees who are being trained in the use of a Service Animal are also generally permitted to bring with them to campus the person qualified to train a Service Animal, or Service Animal in training, provided the trainer:

 In some cases, Emotional Support Animals that do not qualify as Service Animals under the ADA may be permitted in University housing if shown to be necessary to afford a student with a documented disability an equal opportunity to use and enjoy University housing.

-The Resource Office on Disabilities (ROD) facilitates individual accommodations for all students with disabilities throughout the entire University.
-Students planning to bring a Service Animal to campus or seeking approval to bring an Emotional Support Animal to campus should contact ROD as early as possible to begin the approval and registration process.
+Student Accessibility Services (“SAS”) facilitates individual accommodations for all students with disabilities throughout the entire University.
+Students planning to bring a Service Animal to campus, or seeking approval to bring an Emotional Support Animal to campus, should contact SAS as early as possible to begin the registration process.

-The Office for Equal Opportunity Programs (OEOP) facilitates individual accommodations for current or prospective Yale employees with disabilities.
-Employees who require a Service Animal to perform their work should contact OEOP to begin the accommodation process.
+The Office of Institutional Equity and Accessibility (“OIEA”) facilitates individual accommodations for current or prospective Yale employees with disabilities.
+Employees who require a Service Animal to perform their work should contact OIEA to begin the accommodation process.

 Reason for the Policy